Skip to main content

 close()

-Close the trace and stop all timers.
+Close the trace, drain the flush queue, run plugin cleanup, and stop all timers.
 After calling this method, all subsequent operations will be ignored.

 close(reason?: string): Promise<void>